Distance Restricted Manipulation in Voting: Results

-\item $\DD_\PP(z,x)=2(m-n)-2$ \end{itemize}
+\item $\DD_\PP(x,c) = 8m$ \end{itemize}

-In \PP, every alternative in $\Lambda$ gets defeated by at least $\frac{1}{3}|\Lambda|$ of the alternatives from $\Lambda$ in pairwise elections by a margin of $6m$.
-Every alternative in $\{c,x\}$ defeats every alternative in $\Lambda$ in pairwise elections by a margin of $6m$.
-Every alternative in $\Lambda$ defeats every alternative in $\{y_u:u\in\UU\}\cup\{z\}$ in pairwise elections by a margin of $6m$.
-Every alternative in $\AA\setminus\Gamma$ defeats every alternative in $\Gamma$ in pairwise elections by a margin of $6m$.
-Such a profile $\PP_2$ (and thus \PP) exists due to \Cref{existence_lemma} (applied as $\BB=\AA\setminus\Gamma$).
-We now claim that the two instance s are equivalent.
+In \PP, we further ensure the following.
+Every alternative in $\Lambda$ gets defeated by at least $\frac{1}{3}|\Lambda|$ of the alternatives from $\Lambda$ in pairwise elections by a margin of $8m$.
+Every alternative in $\{c,x\}$ defeats every alternative in $\Lambda$ in pairwise elections by a margin of $8m$.
+Every alternative in $\Lambda$ defeats every alternative in $\{y_u:u\in\UU\}\cup\{z\}$ in pairwise elections by a margin of $8m$.
+Such a profile $\PP_2$ (and thus \PP) exists due to \Cref{existence_lemma} (applied as $\BB=\AA\setminus\Gamma$), for a suitable choice of $K$ (We can always choose such a $K$, since $D_{\PP_2}(x,y)$ is $\OO(m + n)$, for each pair of alternatives $(x,y) \in \AA \setminus \Gamma$).
+Further, \Cref{existence_lemma} guarantees that for every alternative $a$ in $\AA\setminus\Gamma$, the 3 alternatives to both the immediate left and right of $a$ are all from $\Gamma$, for each preference in $\PP_2$.
+Property (3) in \Cref{existence_lemma} ensures that no alternative from $\Gamma$ wins for any choice of manipulator vote.
+Thus, it suffices to consider only alternatives in $\AA \setminus \Gamma$ as candidate Copeland winners.
+We now claim that the two instances are equivalent.